 I shamelessly (because really, what’s there to be ashamed of?) promote my paid solutions here, and in presentations I make.

 And I encourage you to do that same.

-And I promise every time you do, people will drop away.
-Every week, dozens of people unsubscribe from my email lists.
+Every time you make an offer, people will drop away.
+Every week, dozens of people unsubscribe from my email list.
 But every week, many more dozens subscribe.

 As new subscribers begin to receive my free materials, and to interact with our community, some won’t be a good fit.
 They’ll drop away.
 And that’s perfectly fine.

 Don’t be afraid to shake up your prospects to find the best ones